wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 = 2.5.4 =
 * Fix: check for existence of WooCommerce functions preventing incidental crashes in specific deployment setups
-* Fix: documents could still be generated programmatically when document disabled and not specifically checking for `$documment->is_allowed()`
+* Fix: documents could still be generated programmatically when document disabled and not specifically checking for `$document->is_allowed()`
 * Dev: Filter to disable reloading attachment translations
 * Tested up to WooCommerce 4.4 & WP 5.5